guardtime/libksi/doc/tutorial/t2_verifying.md

 ~~~~~~~~~~

-If we need to verify a document, as previously implemented by #KSI_Signature_verifyDocument, we need to calculate a hash of the document
-and choose an appropriate verification policy.
-An example of this can be found above, in chapter 5.
+As always, used resources need to be freed.
+See previous chapters on how to free the context and result.

 10. Building your own policies
 -----------------------------

-If the predefined policies do not meet our needs of verification, we can still build our own policies.
+If the predefined policies do not meet our needs of verification, we can build our own policies.
 For this we need
 to put rules (implemented as verification functions) in some order that meets our verification needs.
 We can reuse
 predefined rules  or define our own rules for this purpose.
 We start off by initializing a policy structure first: